8utl3r/deskthing/docs/ice-macos-sequoia-fix.md

 From GitHub Issue #720: **Swizzling incompatibility with macOS 26+**

-The Ice app uses runtime method swizzling (hooking into NSStatusBarWindow methods) that breaks in macOS Sequoia's new runtime system.
+The Ice app uses runtime method swizzling (hooking into NSStatusBarWindow methods) that breaks in macOS Tahoe's new runtime system.

 ## Solution